Getting Started With Your Personal Plan

 This guide will help you get started with your DNSimple Personal Plan as quickly as possible.

 Learn the differences between the Personal plan and the Professional plan.

 Step 1: Preparing your account

 - Account activation is easy and includes a free 30-day trial.
 You can cancel at any time during your 30-day trial without being charged.
 During the course of your trial, you’re free to change plans to try different features.

-- Secure your account with two-factor authentication.
-Two-factor authentication is a security measure that helps protect you from unwanted access to your account and increases the security of your data.
+- Secure your account with multi-factor authentication.
+Multi-factor authentication is a security measure that helps protect you from unwanted access to your account and increases the security of your data.

 - Learn how to read and understand your DNSimple invoice.

 Step 2: Adding your domains

 Transferring an existing domain into DNSimple, registering a new domain, or delegating your domain to us can be done by following these guides:

 Transferring an existing domain

 Transferring a domain name to DNSimple is the process of moving your domain registration to DNSimple.
 DNSimple will act as a domain registrar.
 You’ll be able to manage your entire domain configuration in your DNSimple account.